Looks like your cart is empty. Compare Travel Backpacks

 Seasoned travelers know that agility is easier with one bag travel.
 The fewer bags you carry, the more unencumbered you are.
 If you're able to pare down your packing list to one piece of luggage, you're free to explore without the hassle of babysitting several bags.
 Even better if that bag is a travel backpack, because you'll be able to explore hands free.

 If you’re traveling with Flight 001 Avionette, one bag travel isn’t feasible.
 This wheeled suitcase doesn’t have a spot for your laptop.
 Instead, your laptop -- which probably costs more than the rest of your gear and flight combined -- would flop around in your suitcase like a slippery, squeaking dolphin performing tricks.

 Even if you decided to risk packing a laptop in a suitcase like Avionette, you’d be forced to open the entire suitcase to access the laptop.

 Traveling with a suitcase like Avionette, you’re obligated to bring a second bag on your trip -- just to protect your laptop.
-Expect endless hours being weighted down and keeping an eye on two restless bags rather than exploring your new destinations.
+You'll be weighed down and forced to keep an eye on two separate bags.